dimesoftware/websockets/README.md

 [![Build Status](https://dev.azure.com/dimenicsbe/Utilities/_apis/build/status/dimenics.websockets?branchName=master)](https://dev.azure.com/dimenicsbe/Utilities/_build/latest?definitionId=176&branchName=master) ![Azure DevOps coverage](https://img.shields.io/azure-devops/coverage/dimenicsbe/utilities/176)

-This is a simple library that can be used to keep track of SignalR connections.
+This is a lightweight project that can be used to keep track of SignalR connections.
 This is useful in multi-tenant instances where you don't want to broadcast data to other tenants.
+It hooks into SignalR and allows you to overwrite the default workflow.

 ## Getting Started